-Bicycles contain gears to make the uphill riding easier, and it also accelerates your riding on the ground level.
+Bicycles contain gears to make uphill riding easier, and they also accelerate your riding on the ground level.

-Considering of gears like the similar thing as speed.
+Considering gears like the similar thing as speed.
 A 7-geared bike can be said as a 7-speeds bike.
 Cycle’s gear technique works on the handlebar by just sliding the shifters.
 Gear shifting means changing from one gear to another gear.
 A higher number means higher gears and lower numbers mean lower gears.
-In a bicycle gearing technique, it includes downshifting and upshifting.
-Downshifting means convert into lower gears and upshifting means to convert into a higher gear.
+A bicycle gearing technique, it includes downshifting and upshifting.
+Downshifting means converting into lower gears and upshifting means converting into a higher gear.
 This method is also called shift down and shift up.

 The Basics of Shifting

-Left shifter converts the ring that is next to the pedals.
+The left shifter converts the ring that is next to the pedals.
 If you downshift with the left shifter, you are jumping into a smaller ring.
-For left shifter the smallest ring is called 1, the middle ring is called 2 and the largest ring is called 3.
+For the left shifter, the smallest ring is called 1, the middle ring is called 2 and the largest ring is called 3.

 Always it is crucial to change your bike gears gradually and gently.
-Rider may experience a bigger risk by falling the chain if shift down from largest cog to smallest cog suddenly just in few seconds.
-Focusing on mainly changing gears one at a time, gently clicking-up or down then start pedaling in between the transformations.
+A rider may experience a bigger risk by falling the chain if shift down from largest cog to smallest cog suddenly just in a few seconds.
+Focusing on mainly changing gears one at a time, gently clicking up or down then starting pedaling in between the transformations.
 Pedal quietly when changing the gears, mainly while riding on rough surfaces because affecting pressure on mid change can cause falling the chain.

 Numbers of Gears come with a Bicycle

-Bikes normally ply with 1, 3, 18, 21, 24 or 27 speeds.
-Different kind of bikes contains a different level of gears.
+Bikes normally ply with 1, 3, 18, 21, 24, or 27 speeds.
+Different kind of bikes contains a different level of gear.
 Fixed gear bikes or BMX bikes mostly come with a single gear.
 Mountain bikes come with big combinations of gears.
-It comes with gear shifters, which is between 10 and 30 while they may have 1 to 3 cogs at the front and up to 10 at the rear.
+It comes with gear shifters, which are between 10 and 30 while they may have 1 to 3 cogs at the front and up to 10 at the rear.
 Regular road bikes contain 2 cogs at the front and up to 9 at the rear, which means in total 18 gears.
-Mostly kid’s bikes contain 6 to 12 gears.
+Most kid’s bikes contain 6 to 12 gears.

 Gear changing in a Bike

-Front and rear gears combination of bike gear works.
+The front and rear gears combination of bike gear work.
 Though, the accurate combination always helps to feel very much easy and smooth.

-3 basic gears combination are mentioning below for easy and smooth shifting
+3 basic gears combination are mentioned below for easy and smooth shifting

 Medium Gear Combination